AllThingsSmitty/css-protips/README.md

 ### Use `aspect-ratio` Instead of Height/Width

-The `aspect-radio` property allows you to easily size elements and maintain consistent width-to-height ratio.
+The `aspect-ratio` property allows you to easily size elements and maintain consistent width-to-height ratio.
 This is incredibly useful in responsive web design to prevent layout shift.
 Use `object-fit` with it to prevent disrupting the layout if the height/width values of images changes.

 ```css
 img {